Singapore’s trade finance startup Incomlend raises $20M led by Sequoia Capital India – TechCrunch

 “The impact is acute in high-growth Asia where SMEs — which account for more than 95% of all businesses and provide two out of three private-sector jobs in the region — need more financing options to meet their growing demand.
 Further, low-interest rates in Asia — and negative rates in Europe — are prompting many global investors to seek alternative asset classes,” the startup said.

 Morgan Terigi, co-founder and chief executive of Incomlend, said the startup’s trading platform is able to onboard clients and process deals in a more timely fashion with higher flexibility.
-Incomlend has facilitated over $330 million in financing and covered invoice finance trades across 50 countries to date.
+Incomlend has facilitated more than $330 million in financing and covered invoice finance trades across 50 countries to date.

-“The massive trade finance gap, combined with declining global interest rates and the high credit quality of Incomlend’s customers, has helped them create a compelling business that helps solve one of the most important challenges faced by global SMEs,” said Abheek Anand, Managing Director at Sequoia Capital India, in a statement.
+“The massive trade finance gap, combined with declining global interest rates and the high credit quality of Incomlend’s customers, has helped them create a compelling business that helps solve one of the most important challenges faced by global SMEs,” said Abheek Anand, managing director at Sequoia Capital India, in a statement.

-Terigi said the startup will deploy the fresh capital to expand into Europe, Southeast Asia, and North Asia and bulk up its technology stack.
+Terigi said the startup will deploy the fresh capital to expand into Europe, Southeast Asia and North Asia and bulk up its technology stack.